|LOST HOSPITALS OF LONDON|

 In 1893 the workhouse was renamed the Romford Poor Law Institution.
 An infirmary block was added at the north of the site.

-During WW1 the infirmary of the Institution became an auxiliary hospital for the Colchester Military Hospital, with 82 beds for wounded and sick servicemen.
+During WW1 the infirmary of the Institution became the Romford Military Hospital, an auxiliary hospital for the Colchester Military Hospital, with 82 beds for wounded and sick servicemen.

 In 1924 further additions were built at the north and east of the site.

 In 1929, following the abolition of the Poor Law Guardians, the workhouse and its infirmary came under the administration of Essex County Council, who converted the buildings into the Oldchurch County Hospital.